brettwooldridge/HikariCP/README.md

 #### TL;DR ####

 There is nothing faster.
 There is nothing more reliable.
 There is nothing more correct.
 HikariCP is an essentially zero-overhead Production-ready connection pool.

 Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP, 60+ Million JDBC operations were performed in 25ms on a commodity PC.
-Almost 40x faster that the next fastest connection pool.
+More than 40x faster that the next fastest connection pool.

 #### Performance ####
 Let's look at some performance numbers.
 HikariCP was only compared to BoneCP because, really, DBCP and C3P0